BiocManager helps install Bioconductor packages

 Let’s consolidate what you’ve learned about setting up and using BigDataStatMeth for the first time.

 HDF5 files are organized hierarchically like a file system, with groups acting as folders and datasets as files.
-This structure isn’t just organizational convenience - it enables efficient partial I/O where you read only the data you need.
+The path string "group/dataset" passed to hdf5_create_matrix() encodes this structure directly.
 Creating your first HDF5 file teaches this fundamental paradigm: data lives on disk, accessed selectively, rather than entirely in RAM.
 Good organization from the start saves confusion when projects grow complex.

 Verification prevents wasted effort.
-Testing installations with small examples (100×100 matrices) catches problems when they’re easy to fix.
-If basic operations fail on tiny test data, they won’t mysteriously work on real 100,000×100,000 matrices.
+Testing installations with small examples catches problems when they’re easy to fix.
+If basic operations fail on tiny test data, they won’t mysteriously work on real 100,000 × 100,000 matrices.
 Small-scale testing establishes that your environment works correctly before investing hours generating or converting large datasets.

 Making informed decisions about when BigDataStatMeth helps versus when simpler approaches suffice saves time and prevents unnecessary complexity.